Oang/Assistant/README.md

 alt="Get it on GitHub"
 height="80">](https://github.com/oang/Assistant/releases/latest)

 AI Assistant is an app designed to enhance your learning experience and boost academic performance.
-With a comprehensive set of AI-powered features, it serves as your personal tutor, lecture summarizer, writer, and question generator, all powered by Google PaLM 2.
-Whether you need assistance with specific topics, summarizing lectures, crafting essays, or generating practice questions, AI Study Assistant has got you covered.
+With a comprehensive set of AI-powered features, it serves as your personal tutor, lecture summarizer, writer, and question generator, all powered by Google Gemini.
+Whether you need assistance with specific topics, summarizing lectures, crafting essays, or generating practice questions, AI Assistant has got you covered.

 ## Features: